technosoftware-gmbh/ClassicClientSolutions/README.md

 Support for the Solution under the GPL 3.0 or SCLA 1.0 is available as a paid service.
 Options available are:

- * [OPC DA/AE/HDA Support Subscriptions](https://technosoftware.com/product/opc-daaehda-support-subscription/) with 1 month, 6 months or 12 months periods.
+ * [OPC DA/AE/HDA Support Subscriptions](https://technosoftware.com/product/opc-daaehda-support-subscription/) with 12 months or 24 months periods.
- * [Support Email Incident](https://technosoftware.com/product/support-email-incident/) handling a single question or a very specific issue about one of Technosoftware GmbH’s solutions.
- * [Support or Consulting Hour](https://technosoftware.com/product/support-or-consulting-hour/) can involve application design or OPC related issues such as compatibility issues between server and clients, access problems due to Windows security settings, programming issues or design questions.
+security settings, programming issues or design questions.

 Please be aware that there is no obligation that Technosoftware will provide free maintenance, support or training.